aws-ia/terraform-aws-route53-recovery-controller/README.md

 }
 ```

-### Routing Control Cluster Resources & R53 Alias Records

-To define an ARC cluster for managed failover you should add the below values to as terraform variables.
-Currently we support ACTIVE/PASSIVE for applications across regions.
-The ACTIVE region is determined by your `provider` block or by `var.primary_cell_region`.

-Below would setup a Recovery Cluster with a single Control Panel, 1 Routing Control per region, Safety Rules (default 1, 1+ may be declared), 1 R53 Health Check per Routing Control, and R53 Alias records for each LB for the domain specified.
+### Routing control cluster resources and Route 53 alias records

+To define a managed Route 53 ARC cluster for your application, add the following Terraform variables.

 ```terraform
 create_recovery_cluster = true